smaremanda/add-in-docs/essentials/create-a-content-add-in-with-napa.md

 3. Choose the  **Apply** button at the bottom of the **Properties** page, and then choose the **Explore** button
 ![Explore button](../images/Apps_Napa_Explore_Button.png) on the left toolbar.
 This saves the property values and opens the Explore page.

      **Note**  The  **Properties** editor shows the most common settings of an Office Add-in.
 It doesn't show all of the possible settings of an Office Add-in.
-If your scenario requires you to modify settings that don't appear in the **Properties** editor, you can create your add-in by using[Visual Studio](http://msdn.microsoft.com/en-us/library/a23c5ce8-6de3-40f6-a86a-85d3592bef3e%28Office.15%29.aspx) or a[text editor](http://msdn.microsoft.com/en-us/library/7aac2fdc-1a04-45ec-a1dc-da26e646a364%28Office.15%29.aspx).
+If your scenario requires you to modify settings that don't appear in the **Properties** editor, you can create your add-in by using [Visual Studio](http://msdn.microsoft.com/en-us/library/a23c5ce8-6de3-40f6-a86a-85d3592bef3e%28Office.15%29.aspx) or a [text editor](http://msdn.microsoft.com/en-us/library/7aac2fdc-1a04-45ec-a1dc-da26e646a364%28Office.15%29.aspx).

 ## Get data from a worksheet
 <a name="Get"> </a>